 Joe Turpel is a Sportscaster from Hawaii and commentator for the World Surf League (WSL).
 Rad Season Founder Oli Russell-Cowan chats to him about his favorite spots on tour, the World Surf League and the WCT format.

 Plan ahead: Book your perfect trip with our Portugal travel guide and destination information.
 Does Portugal require a visa?
 Check the visa requirements before you get caught up during your travel.

 Spend money wisely: Take public transport and dine in from time to time are common saving tips during traveling.
 How to spend money wisely in Portugal?
 Make use of technology.
 There’s an app for everything.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for MEO Pro Portugal 2021 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for MEO Rip Curl Pro Portugal 2024 using the map below!